neotoma/sync-server/README.md

 See also documentation for [the JavaScript source code](http://neotoma.github.io/sync-server/) or [the Neotoma project](https://github.com/neotoma/documentation).

-## Setting up the environment
+## Setup

-The code requires several environment variables to run or deploy the app.
-The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not declared elsewhere in the system already.
-Such a file will be ignored by Git.
+SSL certificates and the following environment variables are managed by [Park Ranger](https://github.com/markmhx/park-ranger):

 - `SYNC_SERVER_DIR`: Local path to app base directory (e.g. `/var/www/sync-server'; required to run tasks)
 - `SYNC_SERVER_HOST`: Host address for the app (e.g. `127.0.0.1`; required to run app)